 Then in 2015, my wife negotiated a severance as well.
 That made me cautious about spending too much for the next several years.
 Then our son was born in 2017, which added more expenses.

-More than seven years after early retirement, I’m finally getting comfortable with trying to spend all our income we make each month.
+More than 10 years after early retirement, I’m finally getting comfortable with trying to spend all our income we make each month.
 We have yet to succeed, but we’re trying!

 Sacrifice is very important for achieving financial independence.
 I didn’t live in a studio with another guy for the first two years out of college for fun!
 I did it so I could save more money to give myself options down the road.
 Once you get your housing expenses right, FIRE is much easier to achieve.